narencachy/azure-docs/articles/key-vault/quick-create-java.md

 # Quickstart: Azure Key Vault client library for Java

 Get started with the Azure Key Vault client library for Java.
-Follow the steps below to install the package and try out example code for basic tasks.
+Follow the steps below to install the packages and try out example code for basic tasks.

 Azure Key Vault helps safeguard cryptographic keys and secrets used by cloud applications and services.
 Use the Key Vault client library for Java to: